Bosniaks: Ottoman Empire

-Always on purely religious grounds, it is also said, by the orientalist Thomas Walker Arnold for instance, that because of the major heresy in the region at the time, oppressed by the Catholics and against whom Pope John XXII even launched a crusade in 1325, the people were more receptive to the Ottoman Turks.
-In fact, in the tradition of Bosnian Christians, there were several practices that resembled Islam; for instance; praying five times a day (reciting the Lord's Prayer).
+After the Ottoman conquest of Bosnia and Herzegovina, the population was subjected to the process of Islamisation.
+The mass Islamisation didn't occur in the first years of the conquest, but in the 1480s in central Bosnia, and in other regions even later as the Ottoman administration stabilised.
+The full intensity of conversions occurred in the 16th century.
+After that, the numbers of conversions stagnated.
+The Western reporters of the 16th and 17th centuries spoke of the Muslim absolute majority in Bosnia and a relative majority in Herzegovina.
+The slowdown was also due to the cessation of only declarative conversion, as the conversions became the full initiation in the Islamic religion, which could last for several months.
+Reports from the 17th and 18th centuries, and 18th-century chronicles, reported only individual conversions and very seldom group conversions.

-In time, hesitant steps were made toward acceptance of Islam.
-At first, this Islamisation was more or less nominal.
+At first, this Islamisation was mostly nominal.
 In reality, it was an attempt at reconciling the two faiths.
-It was a lengthy and halting progress towards the final abandoning of their beliefs.
+It was a lengthy, halting progress towards the final abandonment of their beliefs.
 For centuries, they were not considered full-fledged Muslims, and they even paid taxes like Christians.
-This process of Islamisation was not yet finished in the 17th century, as is witnessed by a keen English observer, Paul Rycaut, who states in The Present State of the Ottoman Empire in 1670: "But those of this Sect who strangely mix Christianity and Mahometanism together, are many of the Souldiers who live on the confines of Serbia and Bosnia; reading the gospel in the Sclavonian tongue…; besides which, they are curious to learn the mysteries of the Alchoran [Quran], and the Law of Arabick tongue. [...]
+This process of Islamisation was not yet finished in the 17th century, as is witnessed by Paul Rycaut in 1670: "But those of this Sect who strangely mix Christianity and Mahometanism [...]
 The Potures [Muslims] of Bosna are of this Sect, but pay taxes as Christians do; they abhor Images and the sign of the Cross; they circumcise, bringing the Authority of Christ's example for it."